Shooting star is located on the east coast of Zanzibar...

 Shooting Star Lodge can arrange diving and snorkeling trips with the nearby PADI centre at Bluebay Beach Resort.
 We were collected from Shooting Star and dropped back in time for lunch after doing a double dive on the beautiful Mnemba Atoll.
 Other resorts along the beach can offer catamaran and windsurfing hire and fishing trips (usually catch and release).

-There are three different types of rooms - Garden Suites are the most simple and basic, with Sea-view Cottages being a bit more spacious.
-Just over a year ago two new private suites were finished - the Kusi Suite and the Kaskazi Suite - these are really something special and allow one of the few views of the sunset on the east coast.
+There are three different types of rooms - Garden Suites are the most simple and basic, with Sea View Cottages being a bit more spacious.
+A couple of years ago two new private suites were finished - the Kusi Suite and the Kaskazi Suite - these are really something special and allow one of the few views of the sunset on the east coast.
 Shooting Star also has two day rooms which are available for use free of charge.

 Our viewWith only 16 rooms, Shooting Star is a small and personal lodge with a great atmosphere, helped by the friendly team who run it.
 The three resident cats and one dog who live at the lodge are also very friendly, so don’t be surprised if you find them relaxing on your veranda with you!